focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ When switching to buffer or trying to save it, check that the file exists
++ When sorting the file list, put the modified buffers on top
 + Definitely ignore the editor's own temp dir, even if the user doesn't include it
 + When subsuming cursors, do something with the clipboard (also when undoing/redoing)
 + Jump to line on Ctrl+G